Very low-calorie diets (VLCDs)

 Drawbacks of very low-calorie diets

 To be healthy, we need a balance of foods from different food groups.
-It's quite difficult to get good nutrition in as few as 800 kcal (even a dietician would have trouble doing this), especially if one eats the same foods day after day.
+It can be difficult to get good nutrition when calories are very restricted, or with diets where the same foods are eaten day after day.

 Potential adverse effects of a very low calorie diet may include hair loss, fatigue and constipation, as well as some potentially more serious effects such as irregular heart rhythms and osteoporosis.